aphyr/tesser/README.markdown

 - *Commutativity.* Tesser folds must not depend on the order of inputs.
-- *Concurrency.* Reductions over independent chunks require no coordination, making them good candidates for running indistributed contexts like Hadoop.
+- *Concurrency.* Reductions over independent chunks require no coordination, making them good candidates for distributed contexts like Hadoop.
 - *Stream fusion.* Like Reducers and Transducers, `map`, `filter`, etc. are all folded into a single reduction function.
 Intermediate values are stack-allocated, reducing GC load.